-Today’s Q&A is with Carol Guess, contributor of fiction (co-author Kelly Magee) to the inaugural issue of Sugared Water.
-Their collaborative piece is titled “The Storm Grower.”
+Today’s Q&A is with Yim Tan Wong, a contributor of poetry to the inaugural issue of Sugared Water.

 SW: What are you currently reading?